From moment explosion to the asymptotic behavior of the cumulative distribution for a random variable: Moment explosion and distribution tails

-Assumption~\ref{hyp_laregdev} ensures that the function $\Lambda^\ast$ as well as $p^\ast$ are twice-differentiable and their derivatives are regularly varying and monotonic for large $x$.
+Assumption~\ref{hyp_laregdev} ensures that the function $p^\ast$ is twice-differentiable and its derivatives are monotonic for large $x$.
 The hypothesis that $\varphi$ has regular variation appears also in \cite{benaimfriz08} and is sufficient to derive a statement like (\ref{equivBenaimFriz}) for the distribution tail of $Z$.
-Here we add the hypothesis of differentiability only in order to ensure the differentiability of $p^\ast$ and the monotonicity of its derivatives.
-This will allows us to simplify the proof of our main theorem.
-The next result will be useful for the proof of our main theorem.
+Here we add the hypothesis of differentiability only in order to ensure the differentiability of $p^\ast$ and to obtain the asymptotic expansion of its derivatives.